tiayyba/CYT180_Lab2/README.md

 **Hints:**
 - Use the `matplotlib.pyplot` library
 - A bar chart is created using `plt.bar()`
-- You can use a conditional list (if/else) to assign colors based on failed login values.
+- You can use a conditional list (if/else) to assign colors based on failed login values
 - Use `plt.show()` to display the chart

-**Reflection Questions:**
+**Reflection question based on Task 5:**
 - How could this type of visualization help a cybersecurity analyst respond faster to threats?

 ## Documentation Requirements

-* Take a screenshot for **each task** above
+* Take a screenshot for **each task** above.
 * Each screenshot must clearly show:
   * The Python code
-  * The output produced
+  * The output produced (If the output is too big, only show the first few lines)
-  * Your username and current datetime from a separate windows terminal.
+  * Your username and current datetime from a separate Windows Terminal.
 * Paste all screenshots into **one MS Word document**
 ---